lukisxyz/http/README.md

 I will create in 3 different language:
 - Typescript using Deno (done)
-- Go Language (on going)
+- Go Language (done)
-- Rust language
+- Rust language (not yet, learn language first)